-The event of the SS Deutschland’s sinking, however, brings to light all the ways that these very same technologies became new “ties” binding Catholics together, not just within their communities but across vast distances.
-Though the five Franciscan nuns bound for St. Louis never made it to their destination, any other German religious orders established sister houses in the United States or relocated entirely.
-During the 1870s, this was a reaction to Bismarck’s Kulturkampf, but the phenomenon of sending German Catholic orders to America predated Bismarck and lasted beyond his tenure as Chancellor.
-Running schools, hospitals, soup kitchens, and homeless shelters, these German nuns (and a few male clergymen) not only provided vital services to immigrant communities: they also helped these communities sustain their ties with the Fatherland.
-In short, the technologies of steamships, newspapers, and railways helped bring many Catholics together, rather than apart.
-This second project, then, will focus on demonstrating how Benedict Anderson’s idea of modern “imagined communities,” sustained not through actual personal relationships but through technologies like print culture, is equally applicable to religious communities at this time.
+The event of the SS Deutschland’s sinking, however, brings to light all the ways that these very same technologies helped create new “ties” binding German Catholics together, both locally and across vast distances.
+Though the five Franciscan nuns bound for St. Louis never made it to their destination, many other German religious orders established “daughter houses” in the United States, or relocated entirely.
+During the 1870s, this mass emigration of religious orders was a reaction to Bismarck’s Kulturkampf, but it was also a continuation of a movement that had begun decades earlier.
+Running schools, hospitals, soup kitchens, and homeless shelters, these German nuns (and they were overwhelmingly nuns) not only provided vital services to German immigrants: they also helped them sustain their ties with the Fatherland.
+In short, the technologies of the industrial age helped bring many Catholics together, even as they helped break others apart.

 On the one hand, this story strikes me as a forgotten chapter in the history of U.S. detention camps, which could be interestingly juxtaposed with the contemporaneous internment of Japanese Americans, as well as camps for emigrants and POWs today.
 On the other hand, however, I think this story is also a German one: a story of how the formation of Germans’ postwar ideas about America did not derive from “doughboys” alone, but also from civilians left behind to harvest potatoes and sugar beets.
 It is hard to say more about the scholarly implications of this topic without further research, but it strikes me in any case as a forgotten history on a regional, national, and transnational level, and one that is worth recovering.